Albert, Texas: Population decline

 Albert had 50 residents in 1925, only four in 1964, and 25 in 1972.
 By 1985, the store had been torn down, the school converted into a community club, and the dance hall into a storage locker; however, Albert still had 25 residents and two businesses.
 The population would stay at 25 through 2000; by 2007, the town had been all but abandoned.

 Since 2004

 In 2004, Bobby Cave, at the time an insurance broker, bought Albert—more specifically, property on Ranch Road 1623 between Stonewall and Blanco— for $216,000.
 Cave then built a tavern (in a style area locals call an icehouse) on the site of the town's former general store; after investing nearly half a million dollars, in 2007, he put it up for sale on eBay with a reserve price of $2.5 million.
 In 2009, the town was carved up and again for sale, this time with an asking price of $883,000.

 A parcel comprising 12.09 acre of the town was purchased by the Easley family (Point Evans, LLC) from Austin, Texas; Brandon Easley was nominated by the family to be the town manager.
-He has made several improvements to what is currently named the Albert Ice House & Dance Hall.
+He has made several improvements to what is currently named the Albert Ice House and Dance Hall.